Payment methods

 Debit and Credit Cards – These are often the most popular payment methods to use with an online bookmaker.
 The availability of these cards is very high with most people having access to one of some kind.
 The largest company comes in the form of VISA, but also MasterCard, Solo, Switch and Maestro are all readily available.
 You will be asked to enter a series of personal banking details such as card number, expiry date and security code, all of which are common practices when using a Debit or Credit Card.
 Deposits are often instant and without fee’s whilst withdrawals will take around 1-5 working days to hit your account.

 Online wallet options – The amount of online wallets that are available has risen massively since the increase in people purchasing items over the internet has exploded.
 They are encrypted funds storage areas to hold money online and allow fast withdrawal and deposits.
 Ideal for people wanting to move money around on a regular occurrence.
 Registration will require sending personal information in and quite possibly banking details.
 Photo ID and proof of address will also be required for most.
 The downsides to e-wallets are the fees that you will incur.
 Many are based as a percentage of what you withdraw back to your bank and some, such as PayPal, charge person-to-person transaction charges.
+By the way, if you want to get today soccer prediction, we recommend that you follow the link provided and subscribe to the blog section updates.

 Online Banking – Bank transfers are often instant and withdrawals are made with 1-3 working days.
 Fee’s can be incurred though and look to pay up to 5% with most online bookmakers.
 Some do have thresholds where if you deposit or withdraw over a certain amount fees are waived.